This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 If you want the lifetime warranty that Darn Tough is known for, but with a thicker and warmer sock, make sure to give these a try.
 With a similar design to the OTC light cushion socks, these socks are a bit thicker and have more padding for ski socks.

-That makes these great socks for cooler days, or for kids who really need extra foot support and padding as they ski.
+That makes these great thermal ski socks kids will love for cooler days, or for kids who really need extra foot support and padding as they ski.
+These ski socks with shin padding are designed for maximum comfort.

 40% Merino Wool

-These socks are designed to be more of an all around winter sport sock (not just ski specific), so the padding isn’t localized to help with skiing, though they’re great for a wide variety of activities.
+These warm ski socks are designed to be more of an all around winter sport sock (not just ski specific).
+The padding isn’t localized to help with skiing, though they’re great for a wide variety of activities.

-These socks are best for kids age 4-5 and older, since they don’t come in smaller sizes for preschoolers who are skiing.
+These socks are best for kids age 4-5 and older since they don’t come in smaller sizes for preschoolers who are skiing.
+These make great boys’ ski socks and girls’ ski socks.

 Always choose merino wool or synthetic ski socks for kids to wear skiing.
 Never ski in cotton socks, since they’ll just keep your feet wet and cold.

 NEVER!
-Ski socks are specifically designed to jut be worn on their own.
-Good ski socks not only insulate kids feet, but they also help wick moisture away from kids feet.
-Also, wearing 2 pairs of socks skiing can create friction that results in hot spots and blisters.
+Ski socks are specifically designed to just be worn on their own.
+Good ski socks not only insulate kids’ feet, but also help wick moisture away from kids’ feet.
+Also, wearing 2 pairs of socks while skiing can create friction that results in hot spots and blisters.

 The best ski socks for young kids are the Smartwool Wintersport socks.
 They fit kids down to age 1 and do a fantastic job of staying up without sliding down.